(Last Updated on : 09/05/2018)

 , potato and sugarcane

 .
-Sal, Garjan, Teak and Gamar are found abundantly in the forests of Tripura.
+Sal, Garjan, Teak and Gamar are found abundantly in the forests

 and rubber.
 Tripura has been declared the Second Rubber Capital of India after Kerala